The Walking Dead

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to The platoon boards the transport to Vietnam, crossing the threshold from training to war.
 This is their active choice to honor their commitment despite their fears, leaving American soil behind., moving from reaction to action.

 At 45 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat A major battle or devastating ambush occurs where the platoon suffers significant casualties.
+Structural examination shows that this crucial beat A major battle or devastating ambush occurs where the platoon suffers significant casualties.
 The war becomes personal and brutal, shattering any remaining illusions about glory or heroism., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 71 minutes initiates the final act resolution at 80% of the runtime.
 The platoon chooses to honor their fallen brothers by completing their mission.
 They synthesize their training with their hard-won combat experience and renewed commitment to each other., demonstrating the transformation achieved throughout the journey.